anchit48/customer-reviews-sentiment-analyzer/README.md

   - Model can make wrong predictions as:

    1. Predicting a Review/Feedback being Negative, but in reality it is Positive.
-   2. Predicting a Review/Feednack being Positive, but in actuality it is Negative
+   2. Predicting a Review/Feedback being Positive, but in actuality it is Negative

   - Which case is more important?
     * Both the cases are important as:

-    * If a positive Feedback is termed as Negative, it's a lot of resource.
+    * If a positive Feedback is termed as Negative, it's a loss of resource.
 False Positive

-    * If a Negative Feedback is termed as Positive, it's a lot of opportunity which in turn will result high Churn Rate.
+    * If a Negative Feedback is termed as Positive, it's a loss of opportunity which in turn will result high Churn Rate.
 False Negative